raspberrypilearning/teachers-guide/remote.md

 [On Chrome OS](vnc-chromeos.md)
 [On iOS](vnc-ios.md)

-- *Note* - currently software such as MineCraft, PiCamera (preview) and omxplayer will not work over VNC.
-[RealVNC are working on an experimental server to rectify this.](
+- *Note* - currently software such as Minecraft, Picamera (preview) and omxplayer will not work over VNC.
+[RealVNC are working on an experimental server to rectify this.](https://github.com/RealVNC/raspi-preview)

 ## Option 2 - Remote with SSH